nammayatri/nammayatri/Backend/README.md

 These tools are required when working with the mobility repository:-

 1. [Docker](https://www.docker.com/products/docker-desktop/) - we use docker and docker-compose for containers.
+    - If you are on macOS, open Docker -> Preferences... -> Resources -> File Sharing in Docker Desktop and add `/nix/store` to the list of shared folders.

 For Mac users, some additional tools may be required:-